 Little is known about whether political attitudes are affected by changes in network composition, particularly concerning network diversity.
 From the perspective of individual change, social networks, by providing access to information—in this case, diversity—are likely to contribute to social learning processes (Druckman and Lupia, 2000; Lin, 2001).
 Theoretically, networks can represent a “social convoy” (Kahn and Antonucci, 1980) of social relationships understood as a structure where information and support are embedded (Hollstein, 2023).
 Additionally, ties within this convoy can be modified according to life-course events, such as changes in employment status, marriage, or geographic position (Rözer et al., 2020; Völker, 2020).
 At the same time, it is usually assumed that acquaintanceship ties tend to change more over time and be nurtured from more diverse social positions in contrast to the stable strong ties, such as family or friendships (Granovetter, 1973).

 There might be different explanations for how individual changes in network diversity might influence attitudes toward economic inequality.
 One argument posits that those changes in the socioeconomic composition of social activities nurture constraints and opportunities to meet and create new ties that contribute to diversity (Feld, 1981).
 For instance, it has been shown that desegregation in schools explains changes in the socioeconomic composition of friendship ties and can cause changes in attitudes towards inequality, in line with greater skepticism regarding the fairness of labor market outcomes and opportunities for social mobility (Londoño-Vélez, 2022).
 Another aspect is that social mobility processes may expose individuals to different class positions relative to their class of origin.
 This increased exposure to diverse social ties and ideas could challenge the culture and values of the class of origin and lead to changes in political attitudes (Ares, 2020).
 In addition, political attitudes may evolve through socialization processes as individuals acquire new "class experiences" within a different social milieu (Helgason & Rehm, 2024).
 These experiences may provide (i) new perspectives and (ii) more accurate insights into their own class of origin, as well as the values and interests associated with other class positions.

-(Cobo-Arroyo, 2022; Lindh et al., 2021; Otero and Mendoza, 2023)(Busemeyer, Garritzmann, and Neimanns, 2020; Castillo et al., 2024; Immergut and Schneider, 2020)
+Despite the efforts present in the literature, research has primarily focused on the relationship between social networks and perceptions of inequality or public support for redistributive policies (Cobo-Arroyo, 2022; Lindh et al., 2021; Otero and Mendoza, 2023).
+However, we know little about how networks might influence other attitudinal domains, particularly those tied to how the public opinion considers the role of private actors in the provision of welfare in specific areas that have traditionally been part of public welfare services, such as education, healthcare, or old-age pensions (Busemeyer, Garritzmann, and Neimanns, 2020; Castillo et al., 2024; Immergut and Schneider, 2020).

 Inequality and support for the commodification of welfare